Expert network: Background

-The phrase "expert network" was originally coined by Mark O'Connor of Yankee Group in presentations introducing his August 1997 Management Strategies report, Knowledge Management: People and the Process.
+The phrase "expert network" was originally coined by Mark O'Connor of Yankee Group in presentations introducing his August 1997 Management Strategies report, "Knowledge Management: People and the Process".

-The first known published appearance of the phrase in this context is in the April 1999 Yankee Group white paper A Knowledge Perspective: The Knowledge Management Product and Service Domain.
-In the December 1999 publication, "Knowledge Evolution: Tools of the Trade," clients were advised to utilize Expert Networks to "Understand who the experts are throughout the organization (including the extended organization), and more appropriately employ that expertise within a broader range of business contexts for better decision making."
+The first known published appearance of the phrase in this context is in the April 1999 Yankee Group white paper "A Knowledge Perspective: The Enterprise Knowledge Management Product and Service Domain."
+In the December 1999 publication, "Knowledge Evolution: Tools of the Trade", clients were advised to utilize Expert Networks to "Understand who the experts are throughout the organization (including the extended organization), and more appropriately employ that expertise within a broader range of business contexts for better decision making."

 The first expert networks used internal databases and phone books, just like standard recruitment firms.
 With the growth of LinkedIn and other online sources, expert networks have become increasingly reliant on custom-sourcing experts online.

 Since the early 2000s, a rather large industry has sprung up facilitating "expert" connections, or providing connections to industry or subject matter experts with whom a single individual or organization has no pre-existing relationship with.
 GLG, one of the oldest and largest expert networks and was founded in 1998.

-Internal expert networks

-Some consulting and investment companies have built up their own network of experts whom they can utilize on an as-needed basis.

-Primary research platforms

-Platforms that provide not only expert interactions but also surveys which can be launched from a central interface.
-These SaaS platforms typically add additional features to the primary research such as messaging, transcription and other advanced AI.